Buffer vs Later: Who’s The Social Media Publishing Champ?

 When working with Buffer, you must choose which social media accounts your staff will manage manually.
 On this platform, you will have two authorization levels: Contributor and Manager.

-You can use these to give contributors full posting rights while yet requiring authorization before publishing.
+You can use these to give contributors full posting rights while requiring authorization before publishing.

 This easy method is now acceptable for smaller businesses with fewer social profiles.